 Tap the blue dot or arrow at the GPS position and the current latitude and longitude will be shown at the bottom of the screen.
 Tap again to see the altitude, and again to see the bearing of your current course.
 If you are in the UK then tapping again will show the Ordnance Survey grid reference.

-As an aside, if you tap the time then it will be shown at the bottom of the screen for a while, but with seconds also included.
+Similarly, if you tap the time then it will be shown at the bottom of the screen for a while, but with seconds also included.

 Go to the Map Downloads tab on the iPhone app.
 Move the map to show the area that you want.
 Touch the screen at one corner of the area and drag the resulting box to the other corner.
 Let go and you will be shown how many tiles need to be downloaded and how many need to be transferred to the watch.